moosetechnology/moosetechnology.github.io/_posts/2025-03-17-first-look-at-gitprojecthealth.md

 The first step is thus to discover what commits modified my code.
 To do so, we implemented in GitProjectHealth information about diff in commit.

-To extract this information, we first ask GPH to extract more information for the commits of the famix project.
+To extract this information, we first ask GitProjectHealth to extract more information for the commits of the famix project.

 ```st
 famix := group projects detect: [ :project | project name = 'Famix' ].